francabrera/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/001-Multiple_Qubits.rst

 time, the computer state is in one and only one of these configurations.
-For example, a classical computer takes an :math:`n` bit number, say :math:`00000`, and performs bit-wise operations on it, mapping the input though an :math:`n`-bit intermediate state such as :math:`00001`, which is then output as another :math:`n`-bit number :math:`10101`.
+For example, a classical computer takes an :math:`n` bit number, say :math:`00000`, and performs bit-wise operations on it, mapping the input through an :math:`n`-bit intermediate state such as :math:`00001`, which is then output as another :math:`n`-bit number :math:`10101`.
 Interestingly, a quantum computer also takes in an :math:`n`-bit number and outputs an :math:`n`-bit number; but because of the superposition principle and the possibility of entanglement, the intermediate state is very different.
-To describe it requires :math:`2^n` complex numbers, giving a lot more room for maneuvering.
+To describe it requires :math:`2^n` complex numbers, which provides a lot more room for maneuvering.

 | |image0|